Summer vacation is a time to catch up on routine doctor visits and routine screening procedures. Here’s why I stopped getting routine dental x-rays.

 The rationale is that some people do not take care of their teeth – which is true – but excessive exposure to ionizing radiation not a good alternative.

-This is when I stock up on my favorite Healthy Mouth Blend that saved me from having gum surgery from pockets!
+I love using the Healthy Mouth Blend from Orawellness – that saved me from having gum surgery from pockets!

 If you are just getting started you might want to order the Healthy Mouth System.